-- the relevant controlled documents; - documented examples of post lock data amendment.
+- the relevant controlled documents; and - documented examples of post lock data amendment.

-DM08.06: Read only retention of analysis data
+DM08.06: Read-only retention of analysis data

-The data provided for analysis is retained within a read only regime, and is available as a reference data set for any future re-analysis or audit.
+The data provided for analysis is retained within a read-only regime, and is available as a reference dataset for any future re-analysis or audit.

-There will be a need to arrange the long term retention of any extracted data, partly for audit or inspection purposes and partly to allow, if necessary, the reconstruction of any analysis using the same extracted data.
-This would normally be done by placing the relevant files within an area of the centre's storage capacity that is read only (except for the IT staff that do the transfer).
+There will be a need to arrange for the long-term retention of any extracted data, partly for audit or inspection purposes, and partly to allow the reconstruction of any analysis using the same extracted data.
+This would normally be done by placing the relevant files within an area of the centre's storage capacity that is read-only (except for the IT staff who do the transfer).

-- the relevant controlled documents; - demonstration of read only retention for a range of extracted data sets.
+- the relevant controlled documents; and - demonstration of read-only retention for a range of extracted datasets.